laynemcnish/walksafe/README.md

 <h3>Phase 3 - Optional</h3>

 The last (optional) phase will move the app from a strictly web-based app to a mobile app.
 I will determine later if this will be feasible in the time I have left at gSchool once I have gotten through the first two phases.

-<h3>Note</h3>
-I am currently working on the google-map branch, not the master branch while I move from Mapbox to Google Maps.